eclipse-edc/Connector/docs/architecture/ids/README.md

 - The Connector Description Sub Handler is dispatched to as the default handler.
 This Sub Handler will use the `ConnectorDescriptorService`.

 ### Transformers
 - A `TransformerRegistery` dispatches to `Transformers` to map between IDS and EDC types.
-Handlers/Sub Handlers should use these to marshall requests and responses to and from the
+Handlers/Sub Handlers should use these to marshal requests and responses to and from the EDC core.
-  EDC core.
 - Type mapping should preferably be done in the handlers, not services (we need to look at this further, e.g. `ConnectorDescriptionService`).